andrewrgarcia/XRDpy/README.md

 * Calculates interplanar spacing

 * If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak

-### (SEE LICENSE file in this repository)
+## LICENSE file excerpt -see: LICENSE file in this repository-

    Copyright 2018 Andrew R Garcia